Checking OCD and Cognitive Behavioral Therapy (CBT)

 Why Seek Cognitive Behavioral Therapy for OCD?

 Cognitive behavioral therapy (CBT), specifically ERP, can help you to conquer your OCD by disobeying your thoughts and doing the opposite of what your OCD thoughts demand that you do – this can be extremely empowering for someone who struggles with OCD checking compulsions.
 Eventually, through CBT, you will learn that you can tolerate and manage the anxiety that is induced by your obsessive thoughts about safety and danger without the need to perform checking compulsions.
-At GroundWork, our therapists and counselors have advanced training and certification in Cognitive Behavioral Therapy and provide Exposure and Response Prevention (ERP), which can help you to practice facing your fears so you will learn to be less distressed by your obsessive thoughts about safety and danger and more able to handle uncertainty and anxiety.
+At GroundWork, our therapists have advanced training and certification in Cognitive Behavioral Therapy and provide Exposure and Response Prevention (ERP), which can help you to practice facing your fears so you will learn to be less distressed by your obsessive thoughts about safety and danger and more able to handle uncertainty and anxiety.

 Recent studies have found that often people believe they are receiving cognitive behavioral therapy, when in fact they are receiving another form of therapy or counseling, which studies have confirmed to be less effective than CBT for the treatment of OCD.
-If in doubt, be sure to ask your therapist or counselor if he or she received specific training and certification in cognitive behavioral therapy and exposure and response prevention (ERP) from a credible institution.
+If in doubt, be sure to ask your therapist if he or she received specific training and certification in cognitive behavioral therapy and exposure and response prevention (ERP) from a credible institution.